HeatherJoYoung/ApprenticeshipCompetencies/README.md

 - [x] Understanding of dynamic typing and how it makes using the language quick and easy

-- [x] Understanding of Document Object Model
+- [x] Understanding of Document Object Model *The Document Object Model (DOM) is a hierarchy of divs and elements that describes how items are displayed on a web page.*

 - [x] Knowledge of JSON and working with JSON objects *Used a JSON object to pre-load the list of available robot commands into the Blockly client application before connecting to the robot.
 Also worked with JSON objects when sending payloads associated with post commands to the robot and when parsing information received from the robot.